-The Statement of Accounts as set out on pages 21 to 149 presents a true and fair view of the financial position of Oxford City Council as at 31 March 2024 and its income and expenditure for the year ended 31 March 2024.
+The Statement of Accounts as set out on pages 21 to 149 presents a true and fair view of the financial position of Oxford City Council as at 31 March 2025 and its income and expenditure for the year ended 31 March 2025.

-The unaudited Accounts were issued on 19 July 2024 and the audited accounts have been authorised for issue on 27 February 2025.
+The unaudited Accounts were issued on 23 July 2025 and the audited accounts have been authorised for issue on (Date to be inserted).